 Hours: 9:30 am – 3:30 pm Monday through Friday; Wednesdays also have a 4:30 – 6:00 pm visiting time; Saturday 9 am to 3 pm May to August and 9 am to 1 pm September to April; Sundays: only open for worship

-Cost: £24 at the Abbey; £22 online fast track entry; included on the London Pass
+Cost: £18 online in advance; included on the London Pass

 Website: Check opening times and get updated pricing on the official website